NHSDigital/record-a-vaccination-guidance/app/records.md

 From 1 October 2025, there will be a new **Records** section, where you can view and edit vaccination records created by your organisation.

-You'll be able to edit more fields than previously.
-Any of the following can now be edited:
+More fields can be edited than previously.
+You'll be able to change any of the following:

 * Batch
 * Vaccinator